EcoCooling Direct Evaporative and Free Cooling Data Centre Cooling Solutions

 ASHRAE – Achieving Compliance

-ASHRAE are the internationally accepted environmental standards for running data centres are contained in the ASHRAE TC 9.9 guidelines.
-Temperature, humidity and contamination levels are all identified as important factors when designing a fresh air cooling system for a server room or data centre.
+The internationally accepted environmental standards for running data centres are contained in the ASHRAE TC 9.9 guidelines.
+Temperature, humidity and contamination levels are all identified as important factors when designing a fresh air or evaporative cooling system for a server room or data centre.
 EcoCooling solutions optimise the cooling efficiency and provide acceptable conditions for the majority of the time.
+Visit the ASHRAE website here.

 |Temperature||While ASHRAE has an allowable range from 15-32°C, care should be taken running at high temperatures as server ventilation has been shown to increase its energy use at temperatures over 25°C.||Systems can provide supply air temperatures below 25°C all year round in the UK and most of Europe.
 Control systems provide close control (+/-1°C) and a large percentage of the year 16°C supply air temperature delivery is achievable.|